How to clean and maintain your motorcycle exhaust

 How to Clean Your Exhaust

-First, gather your cleaning solutions and materials you will be using.
+First, gather your cleaning solutions and materials you will be using, and make sure your exhaust is cool to the touch.
 We recommend the following:

 Brushed Stainless Steel finish